-Figure 11.
-Aquifer Thermal Energy Storage (ATES) (Drijver et al., 2003).
+Figure 10.
+Benefits and challenges of using Aquifer Thermal Energy Storage (ATES) (Drijver et al., 2003).

-ATES is particularly suited to provide heating and cooling for large-scale applications such as public and commercial buildings, district heating, or industrial purposes.
+ATES is particularly suited to provide heating and cooling for large-scale industrial applications.
 Compared to conventional technologies, ATES systems can achieve energy savings between 40% and 70% and CO2 savings of up to several thousand tons per year.
-Capital costs decline with increasing installed capacity, averaging 0.2 Mio. \in for small systems and 2 Mio. \in for large applications.
+Capital costs decline with increasing installed capacity, averaging 200.000 \in for small systems and 2 Mio. \in for large applications.
 The typical payback time is 2-10 years.
 Worldwide, there are currently more than 2800 ATES systems in operation, abstracting more than 2.5 TWh of heating and cooling per year.
 Most of these (99%) are low-temperature systems (LT-ATES) with storage temperatures of < 25 °C. 85% of all systems are in the Netherlands, and a further 10% are found in Sweden, Denmark, and Belgium (Fleuchaus et al., 2018).

-Figure 12.
-Hydrothermal Energy (HE) (Agemar et al., 2014).
+Figure 11.
+Benefits and challenges of using Hydrothermal Energy (HE) (Agemar et al., 2014).